-Snoring may also be caused by side-effects from medications, smoking, and alcohol consumption.
+Snoring may also be caused by smoking, alcohol consumption and side effects from medications.
 This isn’t a life sentence, however, as there are lifestyle changes that can be made to help prevent snoring.
 Oftentimes, exercising and losing weight is all it takes to stop snoring permanently.

 All types of snoring are not the same.
 In fact, there are several different types of snorers.
 They include tongue snoring, mouth snoring, throat snoring, and nasal snoring.

-This type of snoring occurs in spurts and sounds more high-pitch than the average snore.
+This type of snoring occurs in spurts and sounds more high-pitched than the average snore.
 Tongue snoring is usually always caused by sleeping on one’s back.
 This can be treated by changing your sleeping position and becoming a side sleeper.